It’s a pub classic that’s gone fine dining. Here’s a guide to Sydney’s best schnitzels…

 The good ol’ schnitzel needs no introduction.
 Famed as a go to pub favourite, the humble schnitzel has found ground in fine dining restaurants and specialty ‘schnitzelhaus’ around Australia.
 While we’re not quite Austria, we like to think some of the local schnitzel is worth commending.
-Without further ado, here’s out short list of the top 10 schnitzel in Sydney town.
+Without further ado, here’s out short list of the top 10 places to eat schnitzel in Sydney.

 For most local Sydney-siders, when you think schnitzel you always think Una’s.
 Located in the heart of buzzing Darlinghurst, Una’s has been serving up both Hungarian and Austrian style meals since the 1960’s.
 They’re open for breakfast, lunch and dinner, which means whenever you’re craving a schnitzel larger than your head – you’re sorted.